Harsh-Daga/Harsh-Daga/README.md

 ## Hey, I'm Harsh 👋

-Cloud Engineer at [Sprinklr](https://www.sprinklr.com/) building CPaaS infrastructure that handles 1M+ daily calls.
+Cloud Engineer, building CPaaS infrastructure that handles 1M+ daily calls.

 I like building things that scale, automating the boring stuff, and occasionally breaking prod to learn something new.